-- 5.1.
-The governing body fully recognises its responsibilities with regard to child protection and to safeguarding and promoting the welfare of children. - 5.2.
-It will: - 5.2.1. designate a governor for child protection who will oversee the schools' child protection policy and practice and champion child protection issues - 5.2.2. ensure an annual report is made to the governing body on child protection matters to include changes affecting CP policy and procedures, child protection training received, the number of incidents/cases (no names) and child protection in the curriculum - 5.2.3. ensure that this policy is annually updated and reviewed - 5.3.
-If the governing body provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for child protection as written in this policy shall apply. - 5.4.
-Where services or activities are provided separately by another body the governing body will seek assurance that the body concerned has appropriate policies and procedures in place for safeguarding children and child protection and there are arrangements to liaise with ALP schools on these matters where appropriate. - 5.5.
-If another organisation uses the school premises as part of a letting arrangement then the school will require copies of that organisation's child protection procedures before the letting commences.
+5.1.
+The Governing Body fully recognises its responsibilities with regard to child protection and to safeguarding and promoting the welfare of children.

+5.2.
+It will:

+- designate a Governor for child protection who will oversee the schools' child protection policy and practice and champion child protection issues; - ensure an annual report is made to the governing body on child protection matters to include changes affecting CP policy and procedures, child protection training received, the number of incidents/cases (no names) and child protection in the curriculum; - ensure that this policy is annually updated and reviewed. - 5.3.
+Arrangements for child protection as written in this policy shall apply to the extended school facilities before and after school activities, directly under the supervision or management of school staff. - 5.4.
+If another organisation uses the school premises as part of a letting arrangement, then the school will require confirmation of that organisation's child protection procedures before the letting commences.